toyobayashi/ty/README.md

 ## Other

-* ESLint and Babel will be loaded in webpack if there are config files such as `.eslintrc.js` and `babel.config.js` in your project root directory.
+* ESLint / Babel / PostCSS will be loaded in webpack if there are config files such as `.eslintrc.js` / `babel.config.js` / `postcss.config.js` in your project root directory.

-* In most cases you don't need to config anything except ESLint and Babel.
+* In most cases you don't need to config anything except ESLint / Babel / PostCSS.

 * TypeScript support is out of box.
 Just write your `tsconfig.json` in project root directory.
 But in electron project, you should write different `tsconfig.json` for main process and renderer process, default in `src/renderer/tsconfig.json` and `src/main/tsconfig.json`.

 * Use ESLint to check typescript code instead of TSLint.

-* PostCSS is not supported yet.
+* SASS/SCSS is not supported yet.

 ## Example